John-S4/mainwp-child/readme.txt

 This plugin is installed on each client site and allows them to connect to our MainWP Dashboard.

 == Changelog ==

+= 10.3.1 - 04/05/21
++ Code synced with upstream for multiple performance improvements

 = 10.3 - 24/03/21
 * Code synced with mainwp-child for security improvements and compatability fixes